dakuang/tensorlayer/docs/user/tutorial.rst

 implement that via easily exchangeable functions of the same interface.
 First, we'll define a function that creates a Multi-Layer Perceptron (MLP) of a fixed architecture, explaining all the steps in detail.
-We'll then implement a Denosing Autoencoder (DAE), after that we will then stack all Denoising Autoencoder and supervised fine-tune them.
+We'll then implement a Denosing Autoencoder (DAE).
+After that we will stack all Denoising Autoencoder and fine-tune them in a supervised way.
 Finally, we'll show how to create a Convolutional Neural Network (CNN).
-In addition, a simple example for MNIST dataset in ``tutorial_mnist_simple.py``, a CNN example for CIFAR-10 dataset in ``tutorial_cifar10_tfrecord.py``.
+In addition, a simple example for MNIST dataset is in ``tutorial_mnist_simple.py``, and a CNN example for CIFAR-10 dataset is in ``tutorial_cifar10_tfrecord.py``.